netzo92/InSet/infra/localstack/README.md

 # LocalStack Environment for InSet

-This directory contains a Docker Compose configuration and bootstrap scripts for emulating the AWS dependencies that InSet's ser vices rely on during development.
-The goal is to provide local equivalents of the storage, messaging, and secret-management reso urces used by the Conversation Runtime and evaluation workflows without requiring access to a real AWS account.
+This directory contains a Docker Compose configuration and bootstrap scripts for emulating the AWS dependencies that InSet's services rely on during development.
+The goal is to provide local equivalents of the storage, messaging, and secret-management resources, along with the LiveKit conversation runtime, without requiring access to a real AWS account.

 ## What's Included?

-The `docker-compose.yml` file starts a [LocalStack](https://www.localstack.cloud/) container with the following services enabled:
+The `docker-compose.yml` file starts a [LocalStack](https://www.localstack.cloud/) container with the following services enabled alongside a [LiveKit server](https://docs.livekit.io/home/self-host/) running in developer mode:

 - **S3** – stores chat transcripts and evaluation artifacts.
 - **SQS** – queues used for dispatching evaluation jobs and runtime events.
 - **EventBridge** – receives LiveKit webhook notifications for synchronization.
 - **Secrets Manager & SSM Parameter Store** – manage API keys and runtime configuration.
 - **CloudWatch Logs/Metrics** – capture structured logs and metrics emitted by the services.
+- **LiveKit SFU** – provides WebRTC rooms for moderated interviews, exposed on `http://localhost:7880` (REST/gRPC) and `ws://localhost:7880` (WebSocket).

 During container start-up, the `init/01-create-resources.sh` script seeds LocalStack with opinionated defaults so that the applic ation code can assume the resources exist: